Skip to content

 vendor/bin/phpcs

-Run phpcs -h to see the available command-line arguments.
+Run phpcs -h to review the available command-line arguments.

 Extending the root .phpcs.xml.dist file for custom themes and plugins